Image courtesy of Marc Murphy Cartoons

 Asher shocked his family when he went for a part-time gig at a radio station in Elizabethtown.

-“I think the first time I sat down and threw that mike open and said something it was a kind of a light bulb going on,” Asher remembered.
-“It just kind of opened up a new way of looking at life for me.
+“I think the first time I sat down and threw that mike open and said something, it was a kind of a light bulb going on,” Asher remembered.
+“It just opened up a new way of looking at life for me.
 [It] made me realize that that the thoughts in my head could be translated.”

 It was a defining moment for young Asher.
 In time, that shy, quiet farm kid was telling stories, explaining election results, making connections.
 Asher took the myriad opportunities a small-town radio station offers, combined it with the curiosity instilled in him by Sister Matthias, and found his voice.